abbec/deferred/Doc/Report/report.md

 forward rendering, each object is rendered and for each object, lighting calculations are performed.
 The problem with this arises when there are many dynamic light sources.
 As mentioned above, the most common technique for handling this, historically, is to use what is called über-shaders.
-However, as stated, über-shaders does not scale well with the number of light/material combination and introduces a far from ideal situation with shader permutations.
+However, as stated, über-shaders does not scale well with the number of light/material combinations and introduces a far from ideal situation with shader permutations.

 Deferred shading tackles this problem by _deferring_ the lighting